Updated on April 11th, 2022

 What Is a Transfer Student?

-However, students with a bachelor’s who are moving to a different school for a graduate degree are not transfer students.
+However, students with a bachelor’s degree who are moving to a different school for a graduate degree are not transfer students.
 Usually, one of the defining characteristics of a transfer student is the need to get the credits they’ve already earned recognized at the college they’re preparing to attend.
 That way, they can be counted as progress toward the degree they’re trying to acquire.

 It is important to note that college credits earned prior to attending college don’t qualify a student as a transfer student.
 For example, AP and CLEP credits are handled differently and won’t cause a student to be classified as a transfer student.